sreeramsunkara/TAS-Workshop-CAH/README.md

 - If you see `status: create succeeded`, then please proceed, otherwise please wait a minute or so until you see `status: create succeeded` in the output of the `cf service $user-my-sql` command.

 - Let's bind your MySQL instance to your `MovieFun` App.
-Please execute the following commmands:
+Please execute the following commands:

 ```
 cf bind-service $user-moviefun $user-mysql